When I'm Old, I Want People with Young Minds by My Side

 These types of people aren’t useful at all when you’re climbing the last step of life.
 During this time, you need a lot more strength, energy, and positivity to ease the physical pain of your bones, of the loss of a spouse, of the sadness that sometimes lingers for seemingly no reason, when existence just weighs too much.

-Happy hearts and young minds are your best allies to help you see more clearly from the top of the mountain that is personal maturity.
-Because getting old is, first and foremost, the art of continuing to be hopeful, and that is what you get from people who have such a special glow in their gaze.
+Happy hearts and young minds are your best allies to help you see more clearly from the top of the mountain which is personal maturity.
+Getting old is, first and foremost, the art of continuing to be hopeful, and that is what you get from people who have such a special glow in their gaze.

 It’s the light of a heart that has suffered and healed itself, that understands that every day is a new opportunity to be happy, whether you’re 20, 50, or 79 years old.